I build software for physical execution

-I build calibrated instruments for physical work — tools that turn messy field reality into unambiguous, executable decisions.
+I call these calibrated instruments for physical work.
+Each turns messy field reality into an executable, verifiable decision.

 Flagship Instrument